neil7057/all-about-autism/README.md

 -   The whole community of developers who freely advise and share their knowledge via blogs, videos and web comments.

--   Tutor support at Code Institute for their support.
+-   Tutor support at Code Institute for his support.